 Hurricane Mountain Road starts near North Conway, NH and rises 17% for two miles.
 Cross over the mountain and it descends to Maine.

-After returning from my ride Friday morning, Ashley joined me and we went for a very relaxing 10 mile ride in the North Conway area.
+After returning from my ride Friday morning, Ashley joined me and we went for a very relaxing 10-mile ride in the North Conway area.

 I have a Garmin Edge 705 which I am still learning to use.
-It didn’t work perfectly but good enough.
+It didn’t work perfectly but was good enough.
 Most of my stats and route were recorded.
 I turned it on at the Glen House which is across the highway from the toll road.
 Many riders were in the parking lot of the hotel warming up.
 I joined them.
 I turned it on to make sure it was working and it appeared to be although I see it did not capture cadence.
 It then goes “dead” for about 45 minutes (Timing) before starting it for the race.
 When I turned it or the timer off, it must have lost the elevation but appears to have got it correct when I started it to race.
 The elevation at the toll road is 1,563 feet.

 For two hours my heart rate averaged 156.
 It peaked at 176 at the top section.

-Both Garmin and my Trek wireless computer indicates that I added at least another half mile to my route by paperboying.
+Both Garmin and my Trek wireless computer indicate that I added at least another half mile to my route by paperboying.
 Don’t know that I had the energy to ride without crisscrossing some of the steeper upper sections.

 Approximately 700 cyclists will make it to the summit this year in the two races, Newton’s Revenge and the Mount Washington Auto Road Bicycle Hillclimb.
 Only 700.
 I didn’t have a great time but was faster than the first speed record in a car (2 hours, 10 min.).
 The current record in a car is 6 min. and 41.99 seconds.